walnuthq/madara-docs/docs/quickstart/devnet.md

 ## Contract interaction

 We are now ready to start deploying our contract and interacting with it.

-### Values to be replaced

-The rest of these instructions may require you to replace some of the values in the commands in the following way:
-- Value `0x0410c6eadd73918ea90b6658d24f5f2c828e39773819c1443d8602a3c72344c2` is used as a private key everywhere.
-You may choose whicheven private key from the list of keys given upon launching the devnet
-- Value `0x043539387d5f6359716da16fbff9c1536b54c1f5928fbc4a1ea7ea71414d02ab` is used as the contract's class hash value.
-Use the one given upon declaring the contract.
-- Value `0x0709ad164816e9d9f5eaf0d50fdc671bf6d683d9dc36b6d` is used as the contract's address.
-Use the one given upon deploying the contract.

 ### Deploy the contract